LiveGTech/Lookahead/episodes/0001/index.md

 # LiveG Lookahead Episode 1
-Scheduled for Tuesday, 25 October 2022 at 17:00 GMT
+Scheduled for Tuesday, 25 October 2022 at 17:00 BST

 ## Meeting access
 The meeting is to be held on Discord under the **LiveG Lookahead** channel.
 Everyone is welcome to attend and watch the meeting.
 Attendees may participate by asking questions or providing input to the discussion via the #lookahead channel.